IT-Academy-BCN/ita-wiki/web/wiki/README.md

 Follow the steps below:

-1. cd into the front folder if you haven't already:
+1. cd into the web/wiki folder if you haven't already:

-   `cd front`
+   `cd web/wiki`

 2. Install the required dependencies: